Mamta149-tech/Text-Editor/README.md

 modules used - Tkinter module, os module

 The editor is capable of doing cut, copy, paste.
-Font size, colour style, family can be changed.
+Font size, color, style, family can be changed.
-Background Colour can be changed.
+Background color can be changed.
-Editor support find and replace property also.
+Editor supports find and replace property also.